zouyaoji/vue-cesium/docs/md/en/index.md

 ## Introduction

-- Load the Cesium official build package or other third-party Cesium packages (such as the SuperMap WebGL build package) to the Vue component.
-I mainly used to load SuperMap WebGL.
+- Cesium components for Vue 2.x that can help you load Cesium built package or other third-party packages which are built on Cesium.
 - Continuous development...
 - [For more examples](https://github.com/zouyaoji/vue-cesium-demo)